xgmitt00-220814/Type1toUnicode/README.md

 * Type1toUnicode can repair only Type1 fonts that have complete Differences table, i.e. every character (glyph) must be replaced.
 That's not typical.

-* toUnicode table must be completely missing, Type1toUnicode can't be used to repair fonts with exisitng one.
+* toUnicode table must be completely missing, Type1toUnicode can't be used to replace existing one.

 * If JSON mapping table is incomplete, Type1toUnicode replaces undefined characters with spaces (U+0020).
 If you then copy text from the "repaired" file, it looks deceptively "clean", i.e. without any garbled characters.